lhoursquentin/clash/README.md

 }
 ```

-Here we have two attributes, so **usually** at least two new processes are
+Here we have two attributes, `speed` and `brand`, so **usually** at least two
-spawned to just prepare the local variables used in the method.
-This is where
+new processes are spawned to just prepare the local variables used in the
-some shells shine more than others, **ksh93** for instance does not necessarily
+method.
+This is where some shells shine more than others, **ksh93** for instance
-spawn a new process for command substitution.
+does not necessarily spawn a new process for command substitution.

 For example let's consider the following: